MarlinFirmware/MarlinDocumentation/_hardware/tmc_drivers.md

 - Navigate to the downloaded file and click the **Open** button.

 ## Wiring
-Because the TMC drivers require a way for communication and configuring the drivers (outside of standalone mode) they also require additional wiring (This may be integrated into the Motherboard .eg SKR.
-See above table for Driver Control type.
+TMC drivers (except in standalone mode) require some extra wiring (Serial or SPI) to communicate with and configure the drivers.
+Boards like the SKR from BigTreeTech actually integrate this wiring directly into the motherboard.

-### SPI CONTROL
+### SPI Control
+The SPI bus requires 4 wires for communication.
+The `SCK`, `MOSI`, and `MISO` wires can be shared across all the drivers, while `CK` must be wired to a separate pin for each driver.
+These pins are labeled differently on the motherboard versus the driver:

 Motherboard | Driver
 -----------:|:-------